MissingCore/Music/README.md

 You can [read this for the full explanation](https://github.com/expo/fyi/blob/main/android-app-size.md), but in short the APK is built to be used with any device.
 The version distributed by the Google Play Store is built for your device.

+When looking at the `App size` field under `Space used` in the storage info for the app, you may notice the size displayed is **greater** than the download size.
+This is because what you downloaded is **compressed** and the app requires an **uncompressed** version of the libraries to be functional.

 > Why is loading the app slow?

 Refer to the [performance section](#performance) of this README.